JulianaGazdova/Advancing-Galaxy-Analysis-AI-Powered-Detection-and-Segmentation-of-Edge-On-Galaxies/README.md

 - Jupyter notebook training_scss_net contains example of using SCSS NET on our dataset.
 - Jupyter notebook training_yolov5 contains example of using YOLOv5 on our dataset.

-Data will be provided upon request / Data are provided on link: ???
+Data will be provided upon request.